2017 Wood Badge Course - N2-72-17

 Upon completion of your Wood Badge Ticket (your five goals), as certified by your Troop Guide, you will be presented with the Wood Badge Training Award: neckerchief, woggle, beads, and Wood Badge certificate at an appropriate ceremony.
 Click here for more details.

 Many Scouters consider Wood Badge to be one of the highlights of their Scouting careers.
 It has served as a source of training and inspiration to thousands of Scout leaders.
 In return, Wood Badge participants have positively influenced the lives of millions of America's youth.

 Who Should Participate?

 Wood Badge is designed for Cub Scout, Boy Scout, Venturing, Sea Scout, and Varsity Leaders at the unit level, as well as district and council leaders.
 The course content and leadership principles introduced during the course apply to Scouters in all leadership positions.
 These skills provide common a leadership foundation that is beneficial for all program areas.
 To attend a Wood Badge course, you must:

 - Be a registered adult member of the Boy Scouts of America.
 (There is no minimum tenure requirement.)

 - All adult leaders must complete This Is Scouting and Leader Specific Training for their primary registered position.
 Introduction to Outdoor Leader Skills is required for Scoutmasters, Assistant Scoutmasters, and Varsity coaches and assistants.

 - Successful completion of the BSA Annual Health and Medical Record is required for all participants (parts A, B and C only).
 No exceptions.

 What’s the Date and Location of the Course?

 Each weekend session begins 7:30 AM on Friday morning and ends around 4:30 PM on Sunday.
-The first weekend in 2015 is August 21-22-23 and will be held at Camp Pomperaug.
-The second weekend is September 25-26-27 and will be held at Deer Lake Scout Reservation.
+The first weekend in 2016 is August 19-20-21.
+The second weekend is September 23-24-25.
+Both weekends will be held at Camp Pomperaug.
 Participation and attendance at both weekends, a total of six full days, is required for the successful completion of the Wood Badge course.

 Where Can We Get More Information?